Bachelor of Engineering (Honours) - Add on - Civil Engineering CW428

 - Our lecturers are all Chartered Civil Engineers with many years of national and/or international experience.

 - Students participate in national competitions.
-For example in 2015 IT Carlow students won the Health and Safety Authority’s Safety in Construction competition with a further two teams reaching the final.
+For example, in 2015 Institute of Technology Carlow students won the Health and Safety Authority’s Safety in Construction competition with a further two teams reaching the final.

 What follow-on study opportunities are available?

-Graduates of this programme can progress to the MSc in Management in the Built Environment.
-Graduates can also progress to a Research Masters or Doctoral studies at IT Carlow or other institutions.
+Graduates may progress to the MSc in Management in the Built Environment.
+Graduates can also progress to a Research Masters or Doctoral studies at Institute of Technology Carlow or other institutions.

 What will I be able to do when I finish the course?

-A civil engineering qualification travels well – you can work anywhere in the world and across almost any industry sector.
-Graduates of this programme will be qualified to:
+A civil engineering qualification travels well - you can work anywhere in the world and across almost any industry sector.
+Graduates are qualified to:

 - Understand the need for the highest ethical standards in the practice of the engineering profession.